What is Eleuthero?

 Eleuthero is a native habitat of the Far East, especially in China, Korea, and eastern Russia.

-It has nervine action and offers cognitive support, aids the immune system's health, and can support healthy cholesterol levels and heart health during stressful times.
+It has nervine action and offers cognitive support.
+It aids the immune system's health and can support healthy cholesterol levels and heart health during stressful times.

-In addition to being a good everyday adaptogen, eleuthero is an excellent adaptogen for athletes because it supports endurance, shortens recovery time, and protects the immune system during hard training.
+In addition to being a good everyday adaptogen, eleuthero is excellent for athletes because it supports endurance, shortens recovery time, and protects the immune system during hard training.

-Eleuthero also supports sleep quality without causing drowsiness during the day.
-It also helps to lower blood sugar levels.
+Eleuthero also supports sleep quality without causing drowsiness during the day and helps lower blood sugar levels.

 Eleuthero Benefits

-As we mentioned before, eleuthero is an adaptogen, meaning it's generally a well-tolerated herb that mediates the stress response.
+As mentioned, eleuthero is an adaptogen, meaning it's generally a well-tolerated herb that mediates the stress response.
 In addition, it supports adrenal gland function, the gland responsible for cortisol and other stress hormones, when you experience stress.

 Eleutherosides activate Adenosine Monophosphate-Activated Protein Kinase (AMPK), which speeds up the metabolism and breaks down fats to produce energy.